hamvocke/software-testing/rest-api-e2e-test.md

-# End-to-End Test via a REST API Using RestAssured
+# REST API End-to-End Test
 I know, we already have tests in place that fire some sort of request against our REST API and check that the results are correct.
 Still, none of them is truly end to end.
 The MockMVC tests are "only" integration tests and don't send real HTTP requests against a fully running service.

 Let me show you one last tool that can come in handy when you write a service that provides a REST API.
 [REST-assured](https://github.com/rest-assured/rest-assured) is a library that gives you a nice DSL for firing real HTTP requests against an API and checks the responses.
 It looks similar to MockMVC but is truly end-to-end (fun fact: there's even a REST-Assured MockMVC dialect).
 If you think Selenium is overkill for your application as you don't really have a user interface that needs testing, REST-Assured is the way to go.